kqwq/meta-khan/source.md

 - [Flight of the Bumblebee by Edward](https://www.khanacademy.org/cs/-/5193345356677120)

 ### Pushing limits (hidden) <!-- HASHES START -->
 These programs break guidelines.
-To prevent guardians from searching for them, I changed the programs' names, but a program can be verified by knowing its original ID.
+To prevent guardians from searching for them, I changed the programs' names, but each program can be verified by knowing its original ID.
 <!-- INSERT SECRET FILE HERE -->
 <!-- HASHES END -->